-The fourth section, Policy Considerations, discusses the key benefits of an agency's adopting a rule on rulemaking, namely: promoting the rule of law and enhancing accountability, transparency, and efficiency.
+The fourth section, Policy Considerations, discusses the key benefits of an agency's adopting a rule on rulemakings, namely: enhancing accountability, transparency, and efficiency.

 The fifth section, Considerations for the Committee, highlights considerations for the Committee as it discusses a possible recommendation.